 Lōkahi began with only two canoes.
 Seven of the early canoes, including our koa canoe, were built by Jerry Kahler and his brother Dan Kahler.
 To help offset the many expenses involved in the maintenance of a canoe club, the club’s founding members made and sold about fifteen canoes to raise funds.
 Some clubs are still using canoes they purchased from Lōkahi.
 As far as we know, we are the only club to have undertaken a project of this magnitude.
 Today we have thirteen OC6s and a dozen OC1s.

 Mike Cushnie researched and developed the "Lōkahi stroke" and served as Head Coach for around 12 years, often simultaneously serving as President.
 Under Mike’s guidance Lōkahi quickly became one of the top clubs both in Hui Wa‘a and in the state.

 Bill Tsuji has coached many different crews, most recently our Women’s Novice B crews.
 Bill was the coach of Lōkahi’s first State Champions, the Women’s Freshmen in 1982, and he has continued to develop winners over the years.

-Marshall Giddens provided the financial resources that the new club needed to start building canoes, buying shirts, and getting the equipment a canoe club must have.
+Marshall Giddens, our current Head Coach, provided the financial resources that the new club needed to start building canoes, buying shirts, and getting the equipment a canoe club must have.
 Marshall later coached and served as club trainer, reminding some of us of military drill instructors we have known: tough but fair.